 COGS By-Laws published in cogs web site الماجستير الباب الثالث ص 8:

-If this is the fall semester, you should register in the compulsory course (0418512) and one elective (if you are part-time) or two electives (if you are full-time).
-If this is the spring semester, you should at least register in the two compulsory courses (0418513 and 0418521).
+If this is the fall semester, you should register for the compulsory course (0418512) and one elective (if you are part-time) or two electives (if you are full-time).
+If this is the spring semester, you should at least register for the two compulsory courses (0418513 and 0418521).